jonny-rimek/blog/content/posts/testing-lambda.md

 ## Building/compiling the lambda source code

-Every time you run `sam-beta-cdk local invoke`, `start-api` or `start-lambda` the cdk is synthesized, that means it always reflects the latest changes in your cdk code, but it doesn't automatically mean that it contains the latest code of your lambda.
+Every time you run `sam-beta-cdk local invoke`, `start-api` or `start-lambda` the cdk code is synthesized, that means it always reflects the latest changes in your cdk code, but it doesn't automatically mean that it contains the latest code of your lambda code.
 If you use a compiled language like golang, you need to recompile the binary before running it again locally.
 Luckily there is a CDK [construct](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-go-readme.html) that compiles the go code during the synthesizing step, which allows us to skip the extra recompiling step.
 Similar constructs exist for [nodejs](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html)